ophub/amlogic-s9xxx-openwrt/documents/README.md

 ## 5. Firmware Compilation

-The configuration information of the default system is recorded in the [/etc/model_database.conf](../make-openwrt/openwrt-files/common-files/etc/model_database.conf) file, where the `BOARD` name is required to be unique.
+The configuration information of the default system is recorded in the [/etc/model_database.conf](../make-openwrt/openwrt-files/common-files/etc/model_database.conf) file, where each `BOARD` name must be unique.

-Among them, the parts of the box system that are packaged by default when the value of `BUILD` is `yes` can be used directly.
-Those that are not packaged by default when the value is `no` need to download the packaged system of the same `FAMILY`, and after writing to the `USB`, the `boot partition` in the `USB` can be opened on the computer, and the `FDT dtb name` in the `/boot/uEnv.txt` file can be modified to adapt to other boxes in the list.
+Devices with `BUILD` set to `yes` are packaged by default and can be used directly.
+Devices with `BUILD` set to `no` are not packaged by default; to use them, download a packaged system with the same `FAMILY`, write it to `USB`, then open the `boot partition` on a computer and modify the `FDT dtb name` in the `/boot/uEnv.txt` file to match your device.

-When compiling locally, specify through the `-b` parameter, and when compiling in Actions on github.com, specify through the `openwrt_board` parameter.
-Using `-b all` means to package all devices whose `BUILD` is `yes`.
-When packaging with a specified `BOARD` parameter, it can be packaged regardless of whether `BUILD` is `yes` or `no`, for example: `-b r68s_s905x3-tx3_s905l3a-cm311`
+When compiling locally, specify devices via the `-b` parameter; when compiling through GitHub Actions, use the `openwrt_board` parameter.
+Using `-b all` packages all devices whose `BUILD` is `yes`.
+When specifying `BOARD` parameters directly, devices can be packaged regardless of their `BUILD` value, for example: `-b r68s_s905x3-tx3_s905l3a-cm311`

 ### 5.1 Manual Compilation

-In the navigation bar of your own repository, click the Actions button, and then click Build OpenWrt > Run workflow > Run workflow in order, start the compilation, wait for about 3 hours, and the entire process is completed after all processes are ended.
+In the navigation bar of your repository, click the Actions button, then click Build OpenWrt > Run workflow > Run workflow to start the compilation.
+Wait approximately 3 hours for all processes to complete.
 The illustration is as follows:

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/109418662-a0226a80-7a04-11eb-97f6-aeb893336e8c.jpg width="300" />